uq-flor-pro/florence-player/howto/mkdocs/docs/index.md

 [This link](https://forums.raspberrypi.com/viewtopic.php?p=1670096&hilit=transfer+disconnects#p1670096) seems to refer to the issue.
 Throttling the connection using wondershaper didn't seem to help.
 This only happened over wifi.
-We ended up using a usb wireless adapter instead of the inbuild wifi.
+We ended up using a USB wireless adapter instead of the inbuild wifi adapter.
-See [this github issue](https://github.com/uq-flor-pro/florence-player/issues/1) for more information.
+See [this Github issue](https://github.com/uq-flor-pro/florence-player/issues/1) on the Florence Player repository for more information.

-## Future Work
-One downside with the Raspberry Pi is that it can take upwards of 30 seconds for the player to start playing.
-One idea we would like to try is to install a noise generating circuit that started playing when the radio was turned on and was turned off by the player when it had booted completely.
+### Tornado is limited to 100Mb files when uploading
+We tried to increase the `max_body_size` when starting the Tornado HTTPServer in Mopidy.
+Unfortunately sending a 300Mb zip crashed Mopidy as it used too much RAM.
+As a result we leave the 100Mb size restriction in place.

 [^1]: In building our prototype we had to do this a few times and still didn't get it perfect.
 However we think it's worth doing as it makes the final version much cleaner and easier to work with.